 Like any surgery, Asian rhinoplasty carries a chance of complications, such as bleeding, infection, and poor healing, which could lead to a noticeable scar.
 However, these risks are significantly reduced when you choose an experienced Asian rhinoplasty surgeon like Dr. Saman.

-Asian rhinoplasty offers substantial rewards, too.
+Asian rhinoplasty in NYC offers substantial rewards, too.
 It can enhance your natural features, improve your facial balance, and boost your self-esteem.

-Before undergoing an Asian rhinoplasty procedure, here are some important considerations:
+Before undergoing an Asian rhinoplasty procedure in New York City, here are some important considerations:

 Asian rhinoplasty requires a surgeon with a nuanced understanding of the unique aesthetic and functional aspects of the Asian nose.
 Common mistakes include over-reduction of the nasal tissues, overly narrowed nose, and insufficient attention to the overall facial balance.